 “It is much more transmissible and has a higher risk of hospitalization,” he said.
 “The most rapid spread is occurring in those states with the highest percentage of unvaccinated people.
 There [are] good data that the mRNA vaccines continue to provide protection against hospitalizations, but a little less protection against illness.
 This is the time to be pushing vaccination to the general public and our healthcare providers as well.”

-As has been seen with seasonal flu shots, optimal vaccination rates are unlikely to be reached without making immunization a condition of work, the paper observed.
 The group did not specify the methods of establishing mandatory programs, but said it was time to start outlining COVID-19 vaccination requirements, while both talking and listening to healthcare workers.

 Healthcare leaders must consider both requiring the vaccine and how to operate the policy.
 “Approach this process in a respectful, thoughtful, and inclusive manner and apply the principles of diversity, equity, and inclusion,” said Rekha Murthy, MD, a member of the SHEA board.

 On the legal questions of mandating a vaccine that is approved under Emergency Use Authorization, the consensus paper states, “an individual has a right to refuse vaccination, but has no right to a particular job.”
 We still are early in the process, but this “condition of work” approach has been approved in at least one court ruling.
 A key is allowing for specific exemptions to vaccination for medical and religious reasons.